Butterfly Weed

 Highlights

 Butterfly Weed is a must for any sunny native garden.
 First off, Butterfly Weed is a type of milkweed, which is the host plant for Monarch butterflies.
 Secondly, Butterfly Weed is Cheeto-colored bright orange—a rare flower color!
-You can plant seeds in the spring and have flowers in the summer—easy for beginners.
-Finally, Butterfly Weed is one of the shortest milkweed species, making it perfect for borders.
+You can plant seeds in the spring and have flowers in the summer, making them easy for beginners.
+Finally, Butterfly Weed is one of the shortest milkweed species, perfect for borders.
 Scroll on for more planting tips.

 Asclepias tuberosa